-- (a) You must pay for the necessary equipment, infrastructure, and hardware required to deliver a particular programme, Credential, and/or Component Part. - (b) When providing necessary equipment (including computers, diving hardware, and chainsaws), you must not: - (i) include the costs in any fee, compulsory course cost, or student services fee, charged to a learner or their employer; or - (ii) require a learner to meet the costs through the "course-related costs" component of the Student Loan Scheme as a Condition of the learner's enrolment. - (c) For the purposes of this Condition, "equipment, infrastructure, and hardware": - (i) means items that can be used by successive intakes of learners; and - (ii) does not include: - A. personal items that are provided for individual learners' use and that you do not retain for the next intake of learners; or - B. infrastructure used by learners in work-based: pathway to work, work-based or assessment and verification modes.
+- (a) You must pay for the necessary equipment, infrastructure and hardware required to deliver a particular programme, Micro-credential, and/or Component Part. - (b) When providing essential equipment (including computers, diving hardware, chainsaws, protective overalls, safety helmets, mesh visors, ear muffs, steel-capped boots, safety glasses, hair nets, and other compulsory footwear), you must not: - (i) include the costs in any fee, compulsory course cost or student services fee charged to a learner or their employer; or - (ii) require a learner to meet the costs through the "course-related costs" component of the Student Loan Scheme as a Condition of the learner's enrolment. - (c) For the purposes of this Condition, "equipment, infrastructure and hardware": - (i) means items that can be used by successive intakes of learners; and - (ii) does not include: - A. personal items that are provided for individual learners' use and that you do not retain for the next intake of learners; or - B. infrastructure used by learners in work-based: pathway to work, work-based or assessment and verification modes.